jido/dodo/README.md

 The object without type information is passed as hidden first parameter in register RDI.

 The object type is passed as function context.
-The function context holds a reference to its parent context in first postition.
-The parent context is the scope where that type is defined, which can be a module or another type.
+A function context holds a reference to its parent context in first position.
+The parent context is the scope where the object type is defined, which can be a module or another type.

 ~~~
  context